smirarab/iplant-agave-sdk/docs/iplant-first-app.md

 Post the app description to Agave
 ---------------------------------

+As mentioned in the overview, several personalizations to samtools-sort.json are required.
+Specifically, edit the samtools-sort.json file to change:
+* the *executionSystem* to your private Stampede system,
+* the *deploymentPath* to your own iPlant applications directory for samtools
-Edit the samtools-sort.json file to change the *executionSystem* to your private Stampede system and the *name* to something besides *samtools-sort* (i.e. $IPLANTUSERNAME-samtools-sort), then post the JSON file to Agave's app service.
+* the *name* to *$IPLANTUSERNAME-samtools-sort*

+Post the JSON file to Agave's app service.
 ```sh
 apps-addupdate -F samtools-0.1.19/stampede/samtools-sort.json
 ```